ShagaDAO/gap/packages/gap-agent-sim/README.md

-# GAP Agent - Open Storage & Upload Module
+# GAP Agent (Simulation Preview)

+> **SIMULATION‑ONLY PREVIEW**
+> This package prints what it *would* capture/encrypt/upload, then exits.
+> Network, crypto, and verification are intentionally unimplemented in this preview.

-**Public, auditable GAP shard packaging, encryption, and upload library.**
+**Open-source client prototype for GAP data packaging, encryption, and upload**

-GAP Agent is the open-source component that handles GAP shard creation, encryption, and storage management.
-It provides the same data path used by Shaga Node Core but as an auditable, public library.

 ## What's Public (This Module)